-An exemption under this section shall not apply to a proposed subdivision or resubdivision that will result in a "Major Change," as defined in Section 4.8, to a recorded plat.
+An exemption under this paragraph section shall not apply to a proposed subdivision or resubdivision that will result in a "Major Change," as defined in Section 4.8, to a recorded plat.
 Major changes require approval by the Planning Commission.

-(a) Types of exemptions:
+- (a) Types of exemptions: - Family divisions.

-1. Family divisions.
 In accordance with and subject to the provisions of Alabama Code § 11-24-2 (1975), as amended, the sale, deed, or transfer of land (including transfers made pursuant to a will or the laws of intestate succession) by the Owner to a person or persons, all of whom are members of the Owner's immediate family (see definition of Family Division in Section 3.2).
 Each parcel which is subdivided pursuant to this subparagraph shall have its own ingress/egress and utility access or easement that runs with the land of not less than 30 feet in width.
+This section moved An exemption under this paragraph shall not apply to a proposed subdivision or resubdivision that will result in a "Major Change" an approved and recorded Final Plat or Final Site Plan.